-- d.
-The complainant and the accused have the right to be assisted by any advocate they choose from among the college community.
-In addition, a student may choose to engage (at his/her own expense) an outside advocate.
-The complainant and/or the accused are each responsible for presenting his or her own case and, therefore, advocates are not permitted to speak or to participate directly in any hearing before the Judicial Committee. - e.
-The complainant, the accused and the Judicial Committee shall have the right to call witnesses.
-They also have the right to present pertinent records, exhibits, and written statements for consideration by the Judicial Committee.
-Questioning of the complainant, the accused, and witnesses will be conducted by the Judicial Committee. - f.
-All procedural questions are subject to final decision by the chairperson of the Judicial Committee. - g.
-After the hearing, the Judicial Committee shall determine (by majority vote) whether the student has violated the Student Code of Conduct.
-The chairperson will vote only in the event of a tie. - h.
-The Judicial Committee's determination shall be made on the basis of whether it is more likely than not that the accused student violated the Student Code of Conduct. - i.
-The Judicial Committee will recommend sanctions and will issue a report of its findings and recommendations regarding sanctions to the Judicial Advisor and the Vice President of Academic Affairs within three (3) class days of the completion of its hearings on the matter. - j.
-The Vice President of Students and Community Development will provide written notification of findings and sanctions to the grievant, the accused, and administrative offices on a need-to-know basis.
-The original will be given to the Judicial Advisor for the permanent judicial record. - 5.
-There shall be a single record (e.g., written, audiotape, etc.) of all hearings before the Judicial Committee.
-The record shall be the property of the college, and may be reviewed by a written request, to the Judicial Advisor. - 6.
-Except in the case of a student charged with failing to obey the summons of the Judicial Committee or college official, no student may be found to have violated the Student Code of Conduct solely because the student failed to appear before the Judicial Committee.
-In all cases, the evidence in support of the charges shall be presented and considered. - 7.
-The Judicial Committee's decision will be based on evidence that would lead a reasonable person to believe that it was more likely than not that the student committed the alleged offense.
+- o All procedural questions are subject to final decision by the chairperson of the Judicial Committee. - After the hearing, the Judicial Committee shall determine based upon the evidence presented at the hearing (by majority vote) whether the Respondent Student has violated the Student Code of Conduct.
+The chairperson will vote only in the event of a tie. - The Judicial Committee's determination shall be made on the basis of whether it is more likely than not that the Respondent committed the alleged offense and thereby violated the Student Code of Conduct. - The Judicial Committee will issue a report of its findings and sanctions to be imposed to the Judicial Advisor within three (3) business days of the completion of its hearings on the matter. - The Judicial Advisor will provide written notification of findings and sanctions to the Complainant and the Respondent Student, and administrative offices on a need-to know basis.
+The original will be maintained with the college's judicial records. - The Judicial Advisor shall be responsible for making a record of the hearing.
+There shall be a single record (whether written minutes, audiotape or other record) of all hearings before the Judicial Committee.
+The record shall be the property of the college, and may only be reviewed by the parties or college official upon providing a written request to the Judicial Advisor. - Except in the case of a student charged with failing to obey the summons of the Judicial Committee, Judicial Body or college official, no student may be found to have violated the Student Code of Conduct solely because the student failed to appear before the Judicial Body or Judicial Committee.
+In all cases, the evidence in support of the charges shall be presented and considered. - The decision of the Judicial Committee is final and is not subject to further appeal.